-NLP: Non Linear Processing defines the length of time the reference (or remote) signal will be compared with the program (or local) signal and used for echo estimation.
+NLP: Non Linear Processing defines the length of time the reference (or remote) signal will be compared with the program (or local) signal and used for echo estimation (also known as "Tail Length").
 If the length of the echo is greater than the NLP value the echo will still be heard in the program signal.
 The following presets corresponds to the milliseconds in the columns below:

-Selection Tail Time
+Selection Tail Length

 Conservative 128ms

 Moderate 256ms

 Aggressive 512ms